Santander UK boosts motor finance redress fund to £461m

 Impact on Santander’s finances

 The increased provision has taken a noticeable bite out of Santander UK’s results, but the bank still reported a strong rise in annual pre-tax profit.
-Executives pointed to resilient consumer lending and higher interest income as helping to offset the growing cost of car finance claims.
+Executives pointed to resilient consumer lending and higher interest income as helping to offset the growing cost of car finance compensation claims.

 Behind the numbers, however, the issue remains a source of uncertainty.
 The final bill will depend on how regulators proceed and how many customers pursue claims connected to the car finance scandal.